oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 Specification](#jadn-v10)], section 1.2.1.
 The following
 additional terms are defined for this document:

-> TBD; this is a preliminary list; elimnating any terms not
+> TBD; this is a preliminary list; eliminate any terms not
 > needed as document matures.

  - Directed Acyclic Graph